etShaw-zh/HINA/Paper/paper.md

 **HINA** tailors its methods—which include brand-new algorithms for pruning, clustering, and visualization in the HIN setting—specifically for learning analytics researchers and teachers working with HINs derived from learning process data.
-This makes HINA a unique contribution to the software space that provides a more specialized experience than existing packages for general network analysis [@hagberg2008exploring] [@csardi2006igraph] or network inference [@peixotographtool] [@kirkley2024paninipy].
+This makes HINA a unique contribution to the software space that provides a more specialized experience than existing packages for general network analysis [@hagberg2008exploring; @csardi2006igraph] or network inference [@peixoto2014graphtool; @kirkley2024paninipy].

 # Current Modules
 - **Network construction** (hina.construction)

-  - Provides functions to construct Heterogeneous Interaction Networks (HINs) (see examples in Figure 1A, 1B) directly from input learning process data.
+  - Provides functions to construct Heterogeneous Interaction Networks (HINs) (see examples in \autoref{fig:fig1} 1A, 1B) directly from input learning process data.
 The methods in this module are designed to handle the typical data format encountered for learning process data traces, supporting seamless integration with learning analytics workflows.